galib45/galib-notes-repository/_notes/infective-corneal-ulcer.md

 2. The ulcer is grayish yellow
 3. Ciliary congestion
 4. Chemosis (swelling of the conjunctiva) & eyelid swelling
+5. Severe ulceration may lead to descemetocoele formation and perforation, particularly in Pseudomonas infection
-5. Some degree of features of iritis.
+6. Some degree of features of iritis.
-6. Hypopyon may be present.
+7. Hypopyon may be present.
-7. Intraocular pressure (IOP) may be raised in presence of hypopyon.
+8. Intraocular pressure (IOP) may be raised in presence of hypopyon.
 But if the ulcer perforates, IOP decreases.

 ### Complications